MichaelEischer/restic/doc/REST_backend.rst

 The server should check that the SHA256 hash of the content of the request body matches the file name.
 In case of a mismatch, return "400 Bad Request".

+Starting from API version 3, the server MUST allow re-uploads for already existing files.
+This allows clients to retry requests.
+Re-uploads SHOULD be combined with a hash verification of the upload.
+In append-only mode, hash verification MUST be used.
+Older API versions MAY allow such uploads.

 DELETE {path}/{type}/{name}
 ===========================

-Returns "200 OK" if the blob with the given name and type has been deleted from the repository or does not exist, an HTTP error otherwise.
+Returns "200 OK" if the blob with the given name and type has been deleted from the repository or does not exist (to allow clients to retry requests), an HTTP error otherwise.